 Your body will have lost fluid through sweat, so it is important that you top-up after exercise.
 Water removes toxins from the body and improves every bodily function so it’s important that you get properly hydrated.

 Roughly, for every kg of weight lost in a game, you would need to drink between 1.2-1.5 litres of fluid as replacement.
-Assuming you’re not going to go to the trouble of weighing yourself before and after, just drink what feels comfortable – when your urine runs clear, you’re hydrated again.
+Assuming you’re not going to go to the trouble of weighing yourself before and after, just drink what feels comfortable – when your urine runs almost clear, you’re hydrated again.

 A muscle needs anything between 24 and 48 hours of rest in order to repair its self.
 Your body is capable of some amazing repair jobs, so back off, let it do its thing and don’t stress it out.

 That means not launching back into exercising too soon – definitely not within 72 hours if you’re really aching.
 When you’re in a lot of pain, playing isn’t even going to be an option, but it’s not the only thing you need to watch out for.
 Avoid anything too strenuous, even if it’s just running for your train the next morning (trust me, it doesn’t do you any good).

 Some moderate movement can help the healing process.
 You might think this contradicts the advice given to rest, but we’re talking here about gentle movement, which simply helps improve circulation, promotes nutrient and waste product transport through the body and could help muscles repair sooner.

 What you do as your ‘active recovery’ will depend on what sort of pain you’re in, but think low intensity: so, that’s activities like swimming, walking or jogging.
 Professional football teams have been known to do active recovery days where they take a leisurely cycle, for example.